-Welcome to the Sanger Laboratoy and our research interests.
+Welcome to the Sanger Laboratory and our research interests.
 The complex regulation of eukaryotic proteins in response to cellular events such as division, development and bacterial infection involves dramatic reorganization of the cytoskeleton.
 Understanding the mechanisms and the numerous proteins involved in these architectectural rearranglements is the primary focus of our research.
 Specific research projects currently ongoing in the lab include:

 I. Identifying the proteins involved in microbial locomotion

 Pathogenic microorganisms (movie) orchestrate a variety of host cytodkeletal proteins to facilitate entry and spreading to other host cells.
 One mechanism used is actin based motility which involves the protein actin and other actin binding proteins.
 Our laboratory uses cultured and primary cell systems to define and identify macromolecules involved in these processes.
 We are using a variety of techniques, including optical tweezers, Fluorescence Recovery After Photobleaching (FRAP), protein biochemistry, immunological, and time-lapse vedeomicroscopy to elucidate involved proteins and mechanisms. (for more details...)

 II.
 Examining the cascade of cellular and molecular events during myofibrillogenesis